Advanced Options for Managing Eye Pressure

 Selective Laser Trabeculoplasty (SLT)

-In open angle glaucoma, Selective Laser Trabeculoplasty (SLT) is performed to help with intraocular pressure control.
-All laser procedures are out-patient procedures performed in the glaucoma clinic.
-These are usually associated with minimal pain and have no need for restricted activity after the laser.
+Doctors perform Selective Laser Trabeculoplasty (SLT) in open-angle glaucoma to help control intraocular pressure.
+The glaucoma clinic performs all laser procedures on an outpatient basis.
+Patients usually experience minimal pain and can resume normal activities immediately.
 Your doctor or technician will check the eye pressure approx 30 minutes to an hour after the procedure before you go home.
-You will be sent home with some anti-inflammatory eye drops and a post-operative appointment.
+The clinic will send you home with anti-inflammatory eye drops and schedule a post-operative appointment.

 Diode Cyclophotocoagulation (CPC)

-Diode Cyclophotocoagulation (CPC) is a procedure where the intraocular pressure is controlled by reducing the amount of intraocular fluid made within the eye.
-Aqueous humor is actively secreted by the ciliary processes.
-A diode laser is used to coagulate the ciliary processes with laser light.
-This procedure is usually performed in an operating room facility under anesthesia to make the procedure comfortable and safe.
-The laser is applied using a special probe inside your eye either with cataract surgery or by itself Endocyclophotocoagulation (ECP).
+Doctors perform Diode Cyclophotocoagulation (CPC) to control intraocular pressure by reducing the eye’s fluid production.
+The ciliary processes actively secrete aqueous humor.
+Surgeons use a diode laser to coagulate these processes with laser light.
+They usually perform this procedure in an operating room under anesthesia to ensure comfort and safety.
+Surgeons apply the laser with a special probe, either during cataract surgery or alone, in a procedure called Endocyclophotocoagulation (ECP).
 Another way to treat the ciliary processes is to deliver the laser light through the wall of the eye using a special probe placed over the surface of the eye (CPC).
-This last procedure is usually recommended when the prognosis for vision is poor or if all other surgical options have been exhausted.
+Doctors usually recommend this procedure when the vision prognosis is poor or other surgical options have failed.